The characters of the film Full Metal Jacket, and associated tropes.

 - Mama Bear: His mother, according to Joker.

 - Naïve Newcomer: Rafterman receives a healthy dose of exposition.

-- New Meat: Rafterman is the lowest ranked Marine in the squad, being only a PFC; the other members are identified as at least being corporals.
+- New Meat: Rafterman is the lowest ranked Marine in the squad, being only a PFC (in the book, a lance corporal); the other members are identified as at least being corporals.

 - Only Known by Their Nickname: His real name is never mentioned.

 - Partly averted in the book; his last name is given as Compton.